The Monster Club: Music

 Musical artists performing between stories include BA Robertson, The Viewers and The Pretty Things.
 The soundtrack features UB40 though they do not appear in the film.
 The rock band Night perform the track "Stripper", which did not appear on either of their albums.

 The film's soundtrack album including both songs and instrumental tracks is included as a bonus feature on the US release of the DVD and Blu-ray.

 In other media

-In 1980, The Monster Club script — before the film itself was shot — was adapted into a 25-page comics story by Dez Skinn, John Bolton (21 pages), and David Lloyd (4 pages).
+In 1980, The Monster Club script – before the film itself was shot – was adapted into a 25-page comics story by Dez Skinn, John Bolton (21 pages), and David Lloyd (4 pages).
 Used as a promotional tool for the film, the comic was originally published in a one-off called The Monster Club magazine.
 It was later reprinted in two parts in Halls of Horror issues #25-26, published in 1983.

-In 2019, The Suncharms released a single called 'Monster Club' on iTunes and Bandcamp.The track was inspired by the film and by The Limit Club on West Street in Sheffield.
-A version of 'Monster Club' has been included on their debut album 'Distant Lights' released on Sunday Records in 2021.